martinloren/HScope/HS10X/Readme.md

 - Added support for CS32F103 chipsets
 - Lower noise
 - Better Stability
+- Re-enabled DUAL input mode
+- Added PWM output
+- Defined 2 pins to start BLT module configuration procedure (user can select one): PA8 to 3v3 (for HC-06) and PA7 to 3v3 (for HC-05)
 #### V9:
 - Added support for CS32F103 chipsets
 - Lower noise